Oilite

 Oilite is a brand of self-lubricating bearing that is made from metal alloys with pores that channel lubricants between the bearing itself and the shaft.
 It is manufactured from different types of material.
 Traditional Oilite is mostly made of copper with approximately 10% tin and up to 1% iron, while both Super Oilite and Super Oilite 16 are primarily made of iron with about 20% copper and, in the case of the latter, up to 1% graphite.
 Oilite is currently a registered trademark of Beemer Precision, Inc.

 History

+One of the core engineers of Chrysler, Carl Breer, had an idea to pack graphite with metal in 1927, despite the fact that GM earlier failed to make a bushing from compressed copper and graphite.
+He hired engineer William Sherwood and metallurgist Bill Caulkins, who succeeded in sintering copper, tin and graphite in a furnace without oxygen.

 Oilite was developed by Chrysler in 1930, originally as bearings for water pumps and spring shackles, and without oil as the porous filter element in gasoline filters.
 Chrysler sold approximately 500,000 Oilite bearings in 1930 and approximately 2.5 million the next year.
 The Super Oilite was introduced in 1932.
 Overall sales of all Oilite material in 1932 was seven million; this rose to 18 million in 1933.
 Oilite was a profit center for Chrysler during this time.
-In 2009, the Oilite trademark belongs to Beemer Precision.
+As of 2009, the Oilite trademark belongs to Beemer Precision.